rowlandhill/ruby-study/study.md

 ## Array Manipulation

-Please write the code that takes the following array, `[23, 56, 3, 7]`, and manipulates it by sorting it and then reversing it in place (i.e., modifying the reference to the original).
+Write the Ruby code that takes the following array, `[23, 56, 3, 7]`, and manipulates it by sorting it and then reversing it in place (i.e., modifying the reference to the original).

 ```ruby
 # your answer here